shiyis/nlpwme/modules/1b-mutual-info.md

 a different version of mutual information is provided that gets over both issues: Weighted Average Pointwise Mutual Information (WAPMI).
 We offer both strong theoretical and empirical support for WAPMI.

-Additionally, it's demonstrated that WAPMI possesses a useful quality that other feature metrics do not, namely the ability to automatically choose the appropriate feature set size by maximizing an objective function.
+Additionally, it's demonstrated that WAPMI possesses a useful quality that other feature metrics do not, more specifically _the ability to automatically choose the appropriate feature set size by maximizing an objective function_.
 This can be accomplished using a straightforward heuristic rather than requiring expensive techniques like EM and model selection.

 #### The Pseudocode of WAPMI